goodeggs/angular-cached-resource/README.md

 ## Development

-Just make sure you run the tests.
+Please make sure you run the tests, and add to them unless it's a trivial change:
 ```
 npm install
 npm test